istio/istio.io/content/en/about/case-studies/daocloud/index.md

 1. Unified management and control: Istio provides a unified service mesh layer that can be managed across multiple clouds and on-premises environments.
-This enables enterprises to have a unified control plane for service discovery, traffic management, and policy enforcement.
+This enables enterprises to maintain a unified control plane for service discovery, traffic management, and policy enforcement.

 1. Enhanced observability: In multi-cloud environments, Istio's observability tools provide deep insights into service behavior and performance, facilitating issue detection and troubleshooting.